2024–25 NCAA football bowl games: All-star games

+The HBCU Legacy Bowl features players from historically black colleges and universities (HBCU).
+Most HBCU football programs compete in the Mid-Eastern Athletic Conference (MEAC) or the Southwestern Athletic Conference (SWAC), which are part of FCS.

 Team selections

 CFP top 25 standings and bowl games

 The College Football Playoff (CFP) selection committee announced its final team rankings for the season on December 8, 2024.

 For the 2024–25 season, the playoffs were expanded from four teams to twelve teams.
 The top five ranked conference champions were selected to compete, along with the seven highest ranked remaining teams.
 The top four conference champions received a first-round bye.